Windows 10 Subscription Activation

 - Devices that are removed from the list will cease trying to acquire a license and revert to Windows 10 Pro when the grace period expires.

 Licenses can also be reallocated from one user to another user, allowing you to optimize your licensing investment against changing needs.

 When you have the required Azure AD subscription, group-based licensing is the preferred method to assign Enterprise E3 and E5 licenses to users.
 For more information, see Group-based licensing basics in Azure AD.

 Existing Enterprise deployments

-If you have already deployed Windows 10 Enterprise, but you want to move away from depending on KMS servers and MAK keys for Windows client machines, you are able to seamlessly transition as long as the computer has been activated with a firmware-embedded Windows 10 Pro product key.
+If you are using Windows 10, version 1607, 1703, or 1709 and have already deployed Windows 10 Enterprise, but you want to move away from depending on KMS servers and MAK keys for Windows client machines, you can seamlessly transition as long as the computer has been activated with a firmware-embedded Windows 10 Pro product key.

 If the computer has never been activated with a Pro key, run the following script.
 Copy the text below into a .cmd file and run the file from an elevated command prompt: